Veer Bahadur Singh Purvanchal University

 The university is engaged in research through MoU with foreign and local universities, organizations and institutions.
-Many of its departments are identified by UGC as Centres of Excellence Aditya Banerjee student.
+Many of its departments are identified by UGC as Centres of Excellence.

 History

 Purvanchal University, Jaunpur renamed as Veer Bahadur Singh Purvanchal University in the honour of late Shri Vir Bahadur Singh, former Chief Minister of the state, was established on 2 October 1987 as an affiliating university under U.P. state university act 1973.
 Started with the 68 affiliated colleges, the university now has widened its spectrum of activities with 367 affiliated graduate and post-graduate colleges and student enrollment of nearly three lakh and eighty thousand in five districts of Eastern Uttar Pradesh.

 In 2024, Two professors were suspended for allegedly extorting money from students in exchange of marks on answer sheets written with songs, music, names of cricketers and the slogan Jai Shree Ram.
 They purposefully increased the marked from Zero to close to Sixty percent.